JOIE DE VIVRE CHOIR

 (Take Me to Your Heart Again)

 Edith Piaf.
-Music by Louiguy
+Louiguy (music)

-English lyrics by Mack David
+trans.
+Mack David

-Arr: Paris Rutherford
+arr.
+Paris Rutherford

 Hold me close and hold me fast,